-Of course, when dealing with over 600 horsepower, traction management becomes a serious concern, and Ford has dealt with the situation by adding more than just new gearing.
-A new, defeatable launch control system has been developed that allows drivers high levels of control, permitting specific rpm launch points to be chosen based on elevation, tire and street temperature and other variables.
+Of course, when a vehicle sends 600 horsepower to the pavement through just two wheels, traction management becomes a serious concern, and Ford has dealt with the situation by adding more than just new gearing.
+A defeatable launch control system has been developed that allows drivers high levels of control, permitting specific rpm launch points to be chosen based on elevation, tire and street temperature and other variables.
 This system is fully unique to the SVT lineup and is incorporated into both the engine control and traction control systems.

 There is also a Torsen limited-slip differential that comes with the optional Performance Package, something Ford says helps even further to deliver maximum power output to the ground.
 Rounding out the driving dynamic upgrades are tweaks to the AdvanceTrac system, which now features appropriately adjusted steering assist levels based on the changes to the car.

-As with the rest of the Mustang lineup the GT500 Convertible gains updated headlights for the latest model year along with LED taillights, a blacked-out license-plate surround and body-colored rocker panel extensions.
-Unique the GT500 are quad exhaust pipes and two new wheel designs.
+As with the rest of the Mustang lineup the GT500 Convertible recently gains updated HID headlights along with LED taillights, a blacked-out license-plate surround and body-colored rocker panel extensions.
+Unique to the GT500 are quad exhaust pipes and two new wheel designs.